glpaparelli/competitive-programming/notes/cp-notes.md

 To efficiently solve this problem we introduce a new data structure, the **Fenwick Tree**
 ## 11.1 - Fenwick Tree
 **The Fenwick Tree, also known as the Binary Indexed Tree (BIT), is a data structure that maintains the prefix sums of a dynamic array.**
-**With this data structure we can update values in the original array and still answer prefix sum queries.**
+**With this data structure we can update values in the original array and still answer prefix sum queries, both in logarithmic time**.
-Both operations runs in **logarithmic time**.

 Consider the following problem: we have an array `A[1..n]` of integers and we would like to support the following operations:
 - `sum(i)` returns the sum of the elements in `A[1...i]`